zeyang-shen/maggie/README.md

 MAGGIE provides a framework for analyzing transcription factor motifs within DNA regulatory elements and for detecting effects of mutations on motifs when studying different conditions, individuals, genotypes, etc.

 ## Environment setup and installation
 Anaconda is required for environment setup and package installation (https://www.anaconda.com/download/#macos).
-After installing the anaconda, run the following commands to create an environment with required dependencies so that your home environment will not be affected:
+After installing the anaconda, run the following commands to automatically create an environment named "maggie" with required dependencies so that your home environment will not be affected:
 ```
 conda env create --file environment.yml
 ```